 The Contra Costa County Office of the Sheriff is seeking men and women interested in an exciting and challenging career in law enforcement.
 Prior law enforcement experience is not required.
 Individuals who are appointed as Deputy Sheriff-Recruit will be assigned to attend our Peace Officer Standards and Training (POST) approved police academy, which involves 26 weeks of intensive academic instruction combined with rigorous physical fitness training.
 Upon successful completion of the Academy, recruits will graduate and be sworn in as Peace Officers and promoted to the first step of Deputy Sheriff.
 Academy graduates are initially assigned to the Patrol Division or the Custody Services Bureau.

 The Contra Costa County Office of the Sheriff enjoys an outstanding reputation as one of the most professional, progressive agencies in the United States.
 In addition to operating the most innovative detention facilities in the country, the Office of the Sheriff provides patrol services throughout the county including three contract cities for which it provides total police services.
 Many other specialized assignments are also available.
-As a department of over 1,100 employees, with some 700 who are sworn, the Contra Costa County Office of the Sheriff continues to grow and progress, providing excellent opportunities in career development for its deputies.
+As a department of over 1,100 employees, with some 700 who are sworn, the Contra Costa County Office of the Sheriff continues to grow and progress, providing excellent

 |County Patrol||Court Services||Crime Prevention||Custody Alternative||FTO|